gellner/knative-servicemesh-vault/README.md

 #### Deploy the function on to an OpenShift cluster

-Although it is possible to create your own Knative Serving Service on the OpenShift cluster to run the newly built container image, the `kn func` command can do this automatically.
+Although it is possible to use the new image to create your own Knative Serving Service on the OpenShift cluster, the `kn func` command can do this automatically.

 However, it is necessary to specify additional annotations to ensure connectivity works with Service Mesh:
 ```bash